 WiFi Internet access is available in all buildings on campus.

 Will I be able to connect through my media or gaming console?

 Network access is available on campus for your TiVo, media server, or gaming console.
 You can request connectivity using this form.

 Laser printers are available in the public computing labs.
 Each student receives 650 free sheets of laser printing per year.
 After that, each sheet costs 6 cents.
 These additional sheets may be purchased online or in the Student & Departmental Account Services office.
 For more information about printing in the lab, visit the lab printing page.
 Many students, however, prefer the convenience of having their own printer.
 Since space is limited in the residence halls, we recommend a low-cost inkjet printer.
 Use the console connectivity form referenced above to request wireless access for a personal wireless printer.

 Can I get help using my computer?
 What support options are available?

-Email firstname.lastname@example.org with your non-emergency computing questions, or call 503.738.7225 to reach the IT Help Desk.
-The IT Help Desk, located on the first floor of Watzek Library, provides support for all forms of computer problems.
+Email firstname.lastname@example.org with your non-emergency computing questions, or call 503.738.7225 to reach the IT Service Desk.
+The IT Service Desk, located on the first floor of Watzek Library, provides support for all forms of computer problems.

 Who can I contact if I have questions?

 Students and parents can contact Information Technology with questions about computer purchasing.
 Send an email to email@example.com or call 503.768.7253.
-For general computing questions, please contact the IT Help Desk at 503.768.7225
+For general computing questions, please contact the IT Service Desk at 503.768.7225